vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * Here we have two resources
     * Job
     * CronJob
-* to write run some cripts or write some commands if it is one time then `jobs`
+* to write run some scripts or write some commands if it is one time then `jobs`
-* to write run some scripts or write some commands if it is multiple time then `cronjobs`
+* to write run some scripts or write some commands if it is multiple time then `cronjobs` and also `CronJob` is meant for performing regular scheduled actions such as backups, report generation, and so on.

 * [Refer Here](https://kubernetes.io/docs/concepts/workloads/controllers/job/) for Offical jobs documentation
 * [Refer Here](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) for Official CronJob Documentation